RichardByrne95/CI-MS4-TuckIn/README.md

 Upon starting the project, the 'TIME_ZONE' property in 'settings.py' was set to 'Europe/Dublin' to reflect the localised nature of the service.
 Each datetime object was also given the same time zone to make it an 'aware' datetime object.

 However, it was discovered upon saving an order after submission, that the 'Europe/Dublin' timezone was being interpreted as '+0025' instead of '+0100'.
-This was later found out to be caused by the datetime objects ['not working' with pytz](http://pytz.sourceforge.net/#localized-times-and-date-arithmetic) for many timezones.
+This was later found out to be caused by the datetime objects ['not working' with pytz](http://pytz.sourceforge.net/#localized-times-and-date-arithmetic) for many time zones.
 As such, the project and all datetime objects were reverted to UTC via Django's 'timezone.utc' class.

 ## Roadmap